Pushouts of affine algebraic sets: Introduction

 \section{Introduction}

-In this article, we study the existence of pushouts in the category of algebraic sets over an infinite field $K$.
+In this article, we study the problem of existence of pushouts in the category of algebraic sets over an infinite field $K$.
+This seemingly natural question is often sidestepped by working in a larger category (such as schemes in \cite{Fer} and \cite{Sch}) since affine algebraic sets are known not to be closed as a category under similar constructions.
+However, we find this question interesting from the point of view of commutative algebra.

 We prove that there exists a pushout of a diagram of $K-$algebraic sets if and only if the pullback of the corresponding diagram of coordinate rings is a finitely generated $K-$algebra.
-This leads us to study the question whether a pullback of a diagram of commutative Noetherian rings or finitely generated algebras over a commutative Noetherian ring $R$ is Noetherian or a finitely gerated $R-$algebra, respectively.
+This leads us to study the question of whether a pullback of a diagram of commutative Noetherian rings or finitely generated algebras over a commutative Noetherian ring $R$ is Noetherian or a finitely generated $R-$algebra, respectively.

-We show that effectively this can be reduced to asking whether some extensions of rings or $R-$algeras are finite and whether an interesection of two Noetherisn rings or finitely generated algebras over $R$ is Noetherian or finitely generated over $R$, respectively, thereby generalizing related results of \cite{Fon} and \cite{BW}.
+Using the primary decomposition of the zero ideal, we show that, effectively, this question is equivalent to testing whether some extensions of rings or $R-$algeras are finite (meaning that the larger ring or $R-$algebra is a finitely generated module over the smaller one) and whether some interesections of two Noetherian rings or finitely generated algebras over $R$ are Noetherian or finitely generated over $R$, respectively.
+Thereby, we obtain generalizations of related results of \cite{Fon} and \cite{BW}.

-Finally, we prove that in some specific cases an interesection of two Noetherisn rings or finitely generated algebras over $R$ is Noetherian or finitely generated over $R$, respectively, and we also study some examples of pushouts of algebraic sets and their local properties.
+Finally, we treat some examples.
+We prove that in specific cases an interesection of two Noetherian rings or finitely generated algebras over $R$ is, indeed, Noetherian or finitely generated over $R$, respectively.
+In one case, we actually make use of the very tools we develop to tackle the preservation of being Noetherian (a finitely generated algebra over a commutative Noetherian ring) under forming pullbacks.
+We also study some pushouts of algebraic sets with focus on their local properties.